-Figure 7 and Fig. 8 show snapshots of the water droplet and its first layer on different surface lattice structures employing the S-H potential and the Z-P potential, respectively.
-And Fig. 9 shows the density distribution of the first layer.
+Figure 7 and Figure 8 show snapshots of the water droplet and its first layer on different surface lattice structures employing S-H potential and Z-P potentials respectively.
 The platinum surface atom density is largest for (111), medium for (100) and smallest for (110).
-For (100) and (110) surfaces, water molecules almost completely cover the platinum atoms.
-Hence, the water molecular density of monolayer is largest for the (100) surface, and the contact angle is the largest.
-In the case of the (110) surface, the platinum atom density is too low so that the contact angle is the smallest.
-These trends were valid for both the S-H (weaker) and Z-P (stronger) potentials.
+For (100) and (110) water molecules almost completely cover the platinum atoms.
+Hence, the water molecular density of monolayer is largest for (100) surface, and the contact angle is the largest.
+In the case of (110), the platinum atom density is very low and the contact angle is the smallest.
+These trends were valid for both S-H (weaker) and Z-P (stronger) potentials.
 Hence, the explanation based on the monolayer density is completely valid.